samblenny/baochip-sdk/README.md

 Unmount of all volumes on disk4 was successful
 ```

-After the disk is unmounted, press the Dabao PROG buttton to run the code
+After the disk is unmounted, press the Dabao PROG button to run the code
 (assuming your dabao bootloader is configured with bootwait enabled).